An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The with clause also permits you to specify a title for the image, which shows up as a tooltip on the image.
 It is good practice to do this for meeting accessibility guidelines.The with clause

 also offers position properties x and y.
-These are ignored when printing an image, but are useful in the context of drawing Vector Graphics.
+These are ignored when printing an image, but are required in the context of drawing Vector Graphics.

 An image specified in this way may also be assigned to a named value, or defined inline as an argument to a method, for example: